meilisearch/meilisearch-js-plugins/.changeset/fresh-tables-clap.md

 - [ ] Single player 3
 ```

-In the new behavior the distribution number are not changed when facet values are selected inside the same facet.
+With the new behavior, the distributed number are not changed when facet values are selected inside the same facet because a facet distribution is computed with a dedicated search request.

 ```
 Genres